akashchekka/hlfgql/README.md

     }
 }
 ```
-This query function takes an array as input and evaluates transaction and returns the response.
+This query function takes an array as input, evaluates transaction and returns the response.

 ```js
 app.get('/', (_, res) => {